coinkeeper/2015-06-22_18-55_clams/doc/build-osx.md

 make check

-4. (Optional) You can also install bitcoind to your path:
+4. (Optional) You can also install clamd to your path:

 make install